You are at the top of the page

 Tudor food and eating

-Food was an important part of court life at the palaces
+Food was an important part of court life at the Tudor palaces

-By Henry VIII’s reign, the price of fresh meat had fallen sufficiently so that when it was available, the average Tudor family could afford it.
+By Henry VIII’s reign, the price of fresh meat had fallen sufficiently.
+When it was available, the average Tudor family could afford it.

 Tudor courtiers enjoyed a much wide variety of food, with freshly, slaughtered, roasted meat every day and the luxury of being able to choose from a 'menu' of dishes.